4 Things You Didn’t Know You Should Avoid During Pregnancy

 2. Too Many Vitamins

 This might sound like an oxymoron.
 Is it really possible to have too much of a good thing?
+Are vitamins really among the things to avoid during pregnancy?

 While it is debatable how necessary prenatal vitamins are during pregnancy, there is one thing experts agree on: Too much artificial vitamin intake can be toxic.